Advice for Injured Swans

 Swans often mistake roads for a river, especially if it's been raining but they can also mis-time a landing or crash land where they aren't supposed to be.
 If you find a swan on a road or somewhere not near its natural habitat, please call us, so we can collect it, check it's healthy and release it or take it to our treatment centre, if needed.

 Swans put their feet on their backs, hang them out sideways or tuck a foot under a wing - both in and out of the water.
-This is to warm them up or alternatively, to cool them down.
+This is to warm their feet up or to cool them down.
 Sometimes the foot is closed and sometimes held open.
 It's a lot like someone sticking a foot outside of their duvet to cool down!

 Swans walk awkwardly when on land and can appear to “waddle” like a duck.
 Swans and cygnets will also stand on one leg for long periods of time.
 This is normal but if you see a swan with a definite limp or one that cannot bear weight on one foot, it is best to contact us.